JanElliotPhD/methylcycle/README.md

 # MethylCycle

-A bioinformatics Python library for DNA methylation analysis and modeling.
+A bioinformatics Python library for cell cycle prediction based in DNA methylation .

 ## Installation